Markets gain as Covid-19 vaccine progress lifts investors’ spirits

 Europe’s tech sector rose 0.9 per cent, with chipmakers STMicroelectronics, AMS and ASM International up between 0.9 per cent and 3.7 per cent.

-Exchange operators were caught in a bidding war, with France’s Euronext and Deutsche Boerse down 2.5 per cent and 1.3 per cent after sources told Reuters that Switzerland’s Six made the highest bid in the battle for Borsa Italiana.
+Exchange operators were caught in a bidding war, with France’s Euronext and Deutsche Boerse down 2.5 per cent and 1.3 per cent after sources said Switzerland’s Six made the highest bid in the battle for Borsa Italiana.

 NEW YORK

-Oracle surged 5.1 per cent as the cloud services company said it would team up with China’s ByteDance to keep TikTok operating in the United States, beating Microsoft in a deal structured as a partnership rather than an outright sale.
+US stocks ended higher as signs of progress in developing a Covid-19 vaccine and a raft of multibillion-dollar deals lifted investor optimism.
+Gains were broad-based, with all of the S&P 500 sectors ending in positive territory and real estate and technology leading gains.

-Apple, Facebook. com and Google-parent Alphabet rose between 1.6 per cent and 2 per cent.
-Tesla shares rebounded 8.4 per cent, almost making up for all of its losses from last week.
+Drugmaker AstraZeneca resumed its British clinical trials of its Covid-19 vaccine, one of the most advanced in development.
+Also, Pfizer rose 2.6 per cent after the drugmaker and German biotech firm BioNTech SE proposed to expand their phase-three vaccine trial to about 44,000 participants.

-Pfizer gained 3.3 per cent after the drugmaker and German biotech company BioNTech proposed to expand their Phase 3 pivotal Covid-19 vaccine trial to about 44,000 participants.
+“The market loves anything with a vaccine because that is the ultimate solution here.
+And we’ll see more and more headlines,” on that going forward, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

-Immunomedics shares more than doubled on Gilead Sciences’ $21 billion buyout deal, which is a steep premium to the biotech company’s closing price on Friday.
+Merger-related news also lifted the market, and tech shares performed well but value-related sectors did as well, he said.
+That suggests investors may continue buy into value.